-Do I Want to Be a Photojournalist?
+Should I Become a Photojournalist?

 Photojournalists often travel to take pictures for news articles and magazines that either tell stories or provide visual images that accompany an article.
 In addition to taking photos, some photojournalists are also responsible for editing and developing the pictures and preparing them for publication.
 Some work as freelancers and may find stiff competition for assignments, while others might be steadily employed by newspapers or magazine publications.

-|Degree Level||No formal requirements; bachelor's degree can help improve employability**|
+|Degree Level||No degree requirements; bachelor's degree may help improve employability|

 |Licensure/Certification||No licensure or certification needed, but membership in the American Society of Media Photographers can offer professional resources and networking opportunities|

-- Sources: *U.S. Bureau of Labor Statistics, **Monster.com, ***American Society of Media Photographers.
+Sources: *U.S. Bureau of Labor Statistics, Monster.com, American Society of Media Photographers.

 Step 1: Graduate with a Bachelor's Degree